 On 30 September 2020, the Australian Minister for Communications announced changes designed to assist broadcasters, which are more heavily regulated than digital platforms such as Netflix.
 Sub-quota content requirements for commercial broadcasters will be made more flexible and less prescriptive, and there will be a reduction in Australian content spend requirements for subscription broadcasters.
-Digital platforms will not be subject to Australian content obligations, but from January 2021 will be required to report on Australian activity and Australian content spend.
+Digital platforms will not be subject to Australian content obligations, but as from January 2021 are required to report on Australian activity and Australian content spend.

-iv Additional regulation of the internet
+v Additional regulation of the internet

 Schedule 7 of the Broadcasting Services Act 1992 enables the ACMA to issue notices to hosting services, live content services and links services in relation to prohibited content (generally content that is refused classification or in breach of classification requirements).
 Schedule 8 regulates online gambling services.

-v Key regulators
+vi Key regulators